szczyglis-dev/py-gpt/docs/source/modes.rst

 This mode enables chat interaction with your documents and entire context history through conversation.
 It seamlessly incorporates ``LlamaIndex`` into the chat interface, allowing for immediate querying of your indexed documents.

+**Tip:** If you do not want to call tools/commands, disable the checkbox ``+Tools``.
+It will speed up the response time when using local models.
+Tool calls in Chat with Files work by default by calling the ReAct agent.
+You can disable the ReAct agent for tool calls in: ``Settings -> Indexes (LlamaIndex) -> Use ReAct agent for Tool calls in Chat with Files mode``.
+Stream mode is disabled if the ReAct agent and ``+Tools`` checkbox are active.

 **Querying single files**

 You can also query individual files "on the fly" using the ``query_file`` command from the ``Files I/O`` plugin.
 This allows you to query any file by simply asking a question about that file.
 A temporary index will be created in memory for the file being queried, and an answer will be returned from it.
 From version ``2.1.9`` similar command is available for querying web and external content: ``Directly query web content with LlamaIndex``.